ADIITJ/ADIITJ/README.md

-# PROFILE
+# Welcome ! ! !

-Hello there!
-I'm Atharva Date, a passionate Computer Science student at IIT Jodhpur with a focus on AI and Data Science.
+I'm Atharva Date, a passionate sophomore at IIT Jodhpur studying Computer Science Engineering with a focus on AI and Data Science.

-🌱 I'm currently exploring the realms of machine learning and neural networks, constantly learning and growing.
+🤖I'm currently exploring the realms of machine learning and neural networks, constantly learning and growing.
 💻 I enjoy solving challenging problems and building innovative projects that make a difference.

 ### 🚀 Project Highlights